 Pope Benedict XVI has begun a four-day visit to the UK, taking in an official reception with Queen Elizabeth II in Edinburgh, and masses in Glasgow, London and Birmingham.

 Can the visit help create a more credible church in an increasingly secular society like the UK?
 And what is the need for this visit, costing British tax payers $18mn?

 Joining the programme are Riazat Butt, the religious affairs correspondent of the British newspaper The Guardian, Anna Arco, a reporter at the Catholic newspaper The Catholic Herald, and Michael Campbell, the editor of Young Freethought, a group supporting the 'Protest the Pope' movement.
-This episode of Inside Story aired from Thursday, September 16, 2010.